 Reducing the fatal impact of a stunning once-a-night sight

-In a recent op-ed for The New York Times, Andrew Farnsworth and Kyle Horton, both scientists at the Cornell Lab of Ornithology, describe what happens on the ground each Sept 11. to "avert disaster" and minimize the bird-disorienting impact of the Tribute in Light:
+In an op-ed for The New York Times, Andrew Farnsworth and Kyle Horton, both scientists at the Cornell Lab of Ornithology, describe what happens on the ground each Sept 11. to "avert disaster" and minimize the bird-disorienting impact of the Tribute in Light:

 New York City Audubon has positioned trained volunteers armed with binoculars on the roof of a parking garage in Battery Park City, at the base of the tribute, to monitor aggregations of birds in the tribute light beams.
 If densities exceed more than 1,000 birds or if a bird is found dead, the lights are shut down to allow the birds to disperse.